 - Phone call placed after visiting the website

-After all these years digital marketing is finally becoming tangible.
+After all these years, digital marketing is finally tangible through online lead management tools.
 We are now closer than we have ever been to understanding our customers and their buying habits.
 The days of looking at nebulous stats like rank, impressions, visits, and click-through-rates as the sole indication of digital marketing success are over.
-This is an exciting time.
-Don’t get left behind.
+This is an exciting time!
+Don’t get left behind!